lukso-network/LIPs/LSPs/LSP-16-UniversalFactory.md

 **Parameters:**

-- `byteCode`: The bytecode of the contract to deploy
+- `creationBytecode`: The creation bytecode of the contract to deploy
 - `providedSalt`: The salt provided by the deployer, which will be used to generate the final salt that will be used by the `CREATE2` opcode for contract deployment
 - `initializeCalldata`: The calldata to be executed on the created contract
 - `constructorMsgValue`: The value sent to the contract during deploymentcontract
 - `initializeCalldataMsgValue`: The value sent to the contract during initialization

 **Return:**

 - `contractCreated`: The address of the contract created.

 **Requirements:**